ethereum/grid-ui/README.md

 - removal of electron API references from UI components
 - allows to run the app in a browser, electron or [tau](https://github.com/PhilippLgh/tau) window
 - separation of electron shell application and user interface
-- independant release, versioning and packaging of host application (Mist) and dapp (MistUI, WalletUI)
+- independent release, versioning and packaging of host application (Mist) and dapp (MistUI, WalletUI)
 - introduction of an app namespace and removal of global variables
 - reducing the amount of custom build scripts required to produce distributables
 - a popular technology to encourage the community to contribute